cse-labs/res-edge-labs/README.md

 ## Ring Deployment with Kustomize

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.
-This lab demonstrates ring deployment using Res-Edge and Kustomize
+This lab demonstrates ring deployment using Res-Edge and Kustomize.

 [Lab](./labs/ring-deployment-with-kustomize.md#ring-deployment-with-kustomize): Ring deployment with Res-Edge and Kustomize